-My husband built this chicken coop tractor for me in 2009 for my *throat clearing* 43rd birthday, providing a portable water source was important.
-We needed to it to provide water for the flock wherever we parked it on the farm, hold enough water so that fillings were infrequent, and be easy to fill and maintain.
+My husband built this chicken coop tractor for me in 2009 for my birthday, providing a portable water source was essential.
+We needed it to provide water for the flock wherever we parked it on the farm, hold enough water so that fillings were infrequent, and be easy to fill and maintain.
 He did an excellent job in design and function.
-Other than adding a tee connector to run lines to the rooster and breeding yards, we’ve made no changes and have only made minor repairs a couple of times.
+Besides adding a tee connector to run lines to the rooster and breeding yards, we’ve made no changes and only made minor repairs a couple of times.

 When we enlarged the compound to include the rooster and breeding yards, all it took was a few tee connectors, some water line, and cups with mounts, all of which we already had on hand.
-At this time, we took insulating tape and wrapped it around the lines to help keep the water cooler in the summer time.
+At this time, we took the insulating tape and wrapped it around the lines to help keep the water cooler in the summertime.

 This is an easily customizable system.
 You can tweak it or make it work the way you need it by adjusting the size of the barrel, creating your own type of connections, and using the number and kind of cups you need for your flock.
 Once a year, we run a hydrogen peroxide/vinegar mixture through the lines and flush them well.